ShyranNet/f-chat/README.md

 # Flutter Chat app

-Simple chat app to demonstrate the realtime capability of Supabase with Flutter.
+Chat app with realtime messaging capabilities, done using Supabase and Flutter.

 ## SQL